 - The Eden Ring from Child of Wild (just over $200.00) features a large onyx, which is said to be good for childbirth, healing wounds, stamina, and self-control.
 The ring is one inch long, and the onyx is polished and oval-shaped.

-- The Genuine Sterling Silver Native American Opal Inlay Ring from Silver Tribe is only around $25.00, and it features a band that's about ¾-inch wide at its center, with sides that taper down from there.
+- The Genuine Silver Southwestern Turquoise Opal Ring from Silver Tribe is around $60.00, and it features a split band.
 Opal is said to unleash one's psychic and mystical abilities.

-- Southwest Silver Gallery has a selection of two-toned rings like the 12K Gold and Sterling Silver Feather Wrap Ring by Lena Platero.
-(Please note: this link is to the size 6, but other sizes are available on the Southwest Silver Gallery website.
-These rings are also adjustable up to a half size up or down).
+- Southwest Silver Gallery has a selection of two-toned rings like the Gold and Sterling Silver Feather Wrap Rings by Lena Platero.
 They feature a wrap style with two feathers that display intricate details, are designed for anyone to wear (men, women, or youth) and are signed by the artist.
 Feathers have a prominent spot in Native American jewelry and are thought to be carriers of messages to the Great Spirit.

 - The Free Spirit Turquoise Cabochon Sterling Silver Ring from The Bradford Exchange is a similar style that also incorporates a turquoise stone.
 It costs right around $100.00 and has the wrapped feather look, with the stone in the middle.
 It's made from sterling silver and 18K gold tone plating.